 We want to bless them in the name of the Lord.
 We believe the Lord Jesus is both the Messiah of Israel and the Saviour of the world; however, our stand alongside Israel is not conditional upon her acceptance of our belief.
 We exist to comfort and to support the people of Israel, and to inform Christians around the world of God’s plans for Israel.
 CFI teaches the Church’s responsibility toward the Jewish people, and brings awareness to the Jewish people of our solidarity with them.
 We take His love back to the people who first brought it to us.

-Christian Friends of Israel had its inception in December 1985, Founded by Ray and Sharon Sanders.
+Christian Friends of Israel had its inception in December 1985,

 You are welcome to write to us for complete details of CFI’s ongoing work in Israel.

 Email: email@example.com Phone: +972 (0) 2 623 3778

 As Christians who have received from God a love for Israel and the Jewish people, we want to bless them in the name of Messiah Jesus.

 The Early Church was Jewish.
 Christianity sprang from Jewish roots and has never ceased to depend upon and be indebted to the Jewish people.